What is injection molding?

 2. Over molding

 Over molding is a process of molding one material over another to form single component with the multiple materials.
-It is widely used for making soft-touch grips on tools or toothbrushes by molding soft material over rigid material, thus increases product functionality, ergonomics and aesthetics.
+Manufacturers widely use it to make soft-touch grips on tools or toothbrushes by molding soft material over rigid material, which improves product functionality, ergonomics, and aesthetics.

 3. Insert Molding

 Insert molding is a process that molds metal or other substance parts into a plastic part.
-The process creates a single multi-component part by partially molding the insert, and then plastic is injected and allowed to solidify, forming the desired shape around the insert.
+The process creates a single multi-component part by first partially molding the insert, then injecting plastic around it and allowing it to solidify into the desired shape.

 4. Gas-Assisted Injection Molding